cus

 Jayme Lewallen

-The Yurok Tribal Police is developing a Trauma-Informed Co-Response Team to focus on the specific cultural needs in our region.
+The Yurok Tribal Police and Hoopa Valley Tribal Police Departments are developing a Trauma-Informed Co-Response Team to focus on the specific cultural needs in our region.
 The Yurok Tribe is the largest tribe in California and the reservation spans two rural counties in far northern California.
+The Hoopa Valley Indian reservation is next to the territory of the Yurok at the connection of the Klamath and Trinity Rivers in northeastern Humboldt County.
 Come learn about Trauma-Informed Responses in Indian Country, which can be applied to any marginalized community.
 This presentation will focus on the sociological impacts of trauma including historical and intergenerational trauma.

 Room: 103/104 (1)